peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved issues

-- `ncclCommGrow` channel-count divergence causing incorrect collective routing.
+- Fixed `ncclCommGrow` channel-count divergence causing incorrect collective routing.
-- `ncclCommGrow` hang when growing to an 8-rank single-node communicator.
+- Fixed a `ncclCommGrow` hang when growing to an 8-rank single-node communicator.
-- Symmetric LDS under-reservation in legacy (non-device-linker) builds.
+- Fixed symmetric LDS under-reservation in legacy (non-device-linker) builds.
-- LL128 protocol correctness for gfx1250 (MI450).
+- Fixed LL128 protocol correctness for gfx1250 (MI450).
-- XGMI topology mapping for multi-system (NPS) nodes.
+- Fixed XGMI topology mapping for multi-system (NPS) nodes.
-- gfx950 collective hang caused by a tuner race condition.
+- Fixed a gfx950 collective hang caused by a tuner race condition.
-- `net_ib_cast`: gate CTS offload path on per-connection state.
+- Fixed `net_ib_cast`: gate CTS offload path on per-connection state.
-- `net_ib`: avoid flagging a non-fatal Isend CTS no-match as a fatal error.
+- Fixed `net_ib`: avoid flagging a non-fatal Isend CTS no-match as a fatal error.
-- Acquire-tail polling for gfx950 P2P host staging.
+- Fixed acquire-tail polling for gfx950 P2P host staging.
-- LDS overflow in device-linker builds.
+- Fixed LDS overflow in device-linker builds.
-- Symmetric memory correctness issues.
+- Fixed symmetric memory correctness issues.
-- `ncclCommFree` to free symmetric window objects automatically (NCCL 2.29.7 defect).
+- Fixed `ncclCommFree` to free symmetric window objects automatically (NCCL 2.29.7 defect).
-- DDA IPC initialization skip on architectures that do not run DDA.
+- Fixed DDA IPC initialization skip on architectures that do not run DDA.
 - Static build (`BUILD_SHARED_LIBS=OFF`) failing with `install(EXPORT "rccl-targets" ...)` error when `fmt` is fetched via `FetchContent`.
 The `fmt-header-only` target is now scoped to the build interface and excluded from RCCL's exported usage requirements.
 - Proxy channel staging buffers ignoring the new GDR mode selection on HIP < 7.12 builds.
 The legacy `#else` branch in `sendProxyConnect` / `recvProxyConnect` now honors `resources->useDmaBuf`, so peermem-equipped hosts on older HIP no longer fall through to `hsa_amd_portable_export_dmabuf` when peermem was selected in `*ProxySetup`.
 Workaround for affected RCCL builds: `NCCL_DMABUF_ENABLE=0`.
 - RCCL initialization failing (`Failed to find ROCm runtime library`) on runtime-only ROCm trees that ship no unversioned `libhsa-runtime64.so` developer symlink (e.g. TheRock multi-arch pip-wheel `/opt/rocm-less` deployments).
 RCCL no longer `dlopen`s the HSA runtime by name; instead it directly links `hsa-runtime64::hsa-runtime64` (already a hard transitive dependency via the HIP runtime) and binds `hsa_init`, `hsa_system_get_info`, `hsa_status_string`, and `hsa_amd_portable_export_dmabuf` to those symbols.
 The linker records `DT_NEEDED libhsa-runtime64.so.1` and resolves it through librccl's existing RPATH, removing the SONAME version-string fragility and load-scope (`RTLD_LOCAL`) issues.
 The `RCCL_ROCR_PATH` override is no longer needed and has been removed.